 Tonight was a very rainy night, a night that was meant to be spent at home.
 I decided to make my fall back on Chicken Soup using some of the chicken stock.
-I sauteed some carrots, celery, onions and garlic with a little olive oil and then I added it to the chicken stock.
+I sauteed some carrots, celery, onions, and garlic with a little olive oil and then I added it to the chicken stock.
 I had saved the meat from the stock making and added it as well.
 While I let this simmer for about an hour, I tossed around the idea of adding rice or barley but then I remembered dumplings.
 I have a recipe I normally use, while they are good, they are not great.
 So tonight I decided to try the Butter Dumpling recipe in the Mark Bittman cookbook, How to Cook Everything.
-The difference between the two recipes was that his calls for butter, grated onion and some stock added into the dumpling mixture.
-This little morsels of sinful buttery goodness were a great addition to my basic chicken soup.
+The difference between the two recipes was that his calls for butter, grated onion, and some stock added into the dumpling mixture.
+These little morsels of sinful buttery goodness were a great addition to my basic chicken soup.
 Flavorful.
 Buttery (even left a nice layer of butter in the soup).
 Light and slightly eggy.
 We have definitely found our new favorite dumpling recipe!

 6 cups of homemade chicken stock

 1/2 yellow onion diced

 2 carrots diced

 4 ribs of celery diced

 2 tablespoons olive oil

 1 cup of chicken meat saved from making the stock

 Add the chicken stock and the chicken meat.
 Reduce heat to a low simmer and let cook for about an hour to blend the flavors.

 *from the How to Cook Everything cookbook

-- 4 tablespoons butter softened
+4 tablespoons butter softened

 1/2 cup flour

-- 1/4 cup minced fresh parsley leaves
+1/4 cup minced fresh parsley leaves

-- 1/4 cup minced or grated onion
+1/4 cup minced or grated onion

-- freshly ground pepper
+freshly ground pepper

-Stir in the flour, parsley, onion, salt and pepper blending well.
+Stir in the flour, parsley, onion, salt, and pepper blending well.
 Add heated stock 1 tablespoon at a time, just until the batter is soft; do not make it too loose or the dumplings will fall apart.

 Cook until set and cooked through, about 10 minutes, removing the dumplings as they are done.